CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 &&

-"To all my non-tech friends whom I am fixing problems with not enough disk space, printers, forgotten passcodes etc."
+"To all my non-tech friends whom I am fixing problems with not enough disk space, printers, forgotten passcodes etc. who will never read this line"

 &&